 Styer Orchard

 Styer Orchard is one of the best places in Bucks County to pick apples this fall.
 Located in Langhorne about 45 minutes north of Philadelphia, the sprawling property has lots of apple varieties to choose from as well as multiple pumpkin patches to visit via their free hayrides.
-There is no entrance fee to pick.
+Picking has begun for the season and will continue through October.
+There is no entrance fee, and it’s a good idea to bring your own boxes or bags.

 Solly Farm

-Family owned and operated for over a century, Solly Farm is a great option for apple picking.
-Located in Warminster, the farm’s apple season starts the last weekend of September.
-Pick-your-own is available every weekend until the crop is gone.
+Family owned and operated for over a century, Solly Farm offers pick-your-own every weekend until the crop is gone.
+Located in Warminster, the farm’s apple season has started, and it’s best to check their website for current availability.
 All the produce you could want plus plenty of baked goods are also available in their market.